 Vanessa also wrote an article, “Encouraging Your Reader” published in the June 2012 edition of the Guardian Angel Kids Ezine (www.guardian-angel-kids.com).

 Vanessa continues to develop her craft by participating in writers organizations.
-She is a member of The Christian Authors Guild, (www.christianauthorsguild.org), where she is also a contributor to the book, Relief Notes: Encouraging Letters for Tough Times; The Society of Children’s Book Writers and Illustrators (SCBWI); The Wesley Chapel Creative Writers Group, The Stonecrest Writing Support Group, and she was previously a contributing writer for her church newsletter publication, The Anchor.
-In addition, Vanessa is a member of The Christian Authors On Tour group (http://christianauthorsontour.com).
+She is a member of The Christian Authors Guild, (www.christianauthorsguild.org), where she is also a contributor to the book, Relief Notes: Encouraging Letters for Tough Times; The Society of Children’s Book Writers and Illustrators (SCBWI), The Christian Authors on Tour (http://christianauthorsontour.com), The Stonecrest Writing Support Group, and she was previously a contributing writer for her church newsletter publication, The Anchor.

-Vanessa invites you to subscribe to her blog, Children’s Bookroom and to her quarterly newsletter, Connecting Readers to the Word.
+Vanessa invites you to subscribe to her quarterly newsletter, Connecting Readers to the Word and her blog, Connecting Readers and Writers to the Word (Home Page).

 Vanessa savors the moments she spends with her family and friends; as well as baking delicious desserts for her loved ones.